jmcameron/attachments_for_jevents/README.md

         JHtml::_('behavior.modal', 'a.modal-button');

-3. Install the Attachments for JEvents plugin.
+3. Install the Attachments for JEvents plugin

 4. Enable the Attachments for JEvents plugin